javialra97/javialra97.github.io/_pages/about.md

   - /about.html
 ---

-On March 2023 I started my PhD journey under supervision of [Prof. Thijs Stuyver](https://thijsstuyver.com/) at [Chimie ParisTech - PSL](https://www.chimieparistech.psl.eu/).
+In March 2023, I started my PhD journey under the guidance of [Prof. Thijs Stuyver](https://thijsstuyver.com/) at [Chimie ParisTech - PSL](https://www.chimieparistech.psl.eu/).

-From 2017 to 2022 I studied [Chemistry](https://fq.uh.cu/docencia/pregrado/) at the [University of Havana](http://www.uh.cu/).
+Prior to this, I pursued a Bachelor's degree in [Chemistry](https://fq.uh.cu/docencia/pregrado/) at the [University of Havana](http://www.uh.cu/) from 2017 to 2022.
 In Spring 2019, I started to work in the Laboratory of Computational and Theoretical Chemistry, lead by [Prof. Luis Alberto Montero](https://scholar.google.es/citations?user=ZZIpOQwAAAAJ&hl=es).
-There I used theory and computational methods to study the reactivity.
+I utilized theoretical and computational methods to investigate reactivity.
 My work was under supervision of [Dr. Gerardo Manuel Ojeda Carralero](https://scholar.google.com/citations?user=6RrCA68AAAAJ&hl).

 I can be reached at javialra97 [at] gmail [dot] com.